BALI

 Lodging & Meals

 Balinese staples include rice, rice-based noodles, chicken, fish, tofu, veggies and tropical fruits.
-Cooks at Home Base will provide many Balinese options for you to sample, and are equipped to accommodate vegetarian, vegan and gluten-free diets.
+Cooks at Home Base serve a variety of Balinese dishes and can accommodate vegetarian, vegan and gluten-free diets.

 BALI